May-Tinh-Sci-Low-Code/Sci-Low-Code/README.md

 4. Low Code / No Code Development
 5. Rapid Prototyping
 6. Optimization
-7. Inetegration with other applications via a dedicated API
+7. Integration with other applications via a dedicated API